 Treats or Toys

 When you were a kid, you probably had a favorite stuffed animal or blanket that brought you comfort.
 When you were scared, hurt, or sad, your parents probably used this as a tactic to calm you down.
 This is an effective tactic you can use for your dog, too!
 Find something that your dog is willing to work for and will take his mind off of stressful situations.
-This is a good coping mechanism to distract him from anxiety triggers such as thunderstorms, fireworks, overwhelming crowds of people, etc.
+This is a good coping mechanism to distract him from anxiety triggers such as thunderstorms, fireworks, overwhelming crowds of people, etc. And in case the treats don’t comfort your dog, consider getting CBD for Pets.
+Cannabis can do wonders in relieving stress and anxiety, just as how it helps people.

 Work With a Trainer or Vet